 The following tables summarize the analysis support for Simulink® blocks.
 Each table lists all the blocks in each Simulink library and describes support information for that particular block.
 If the software does not support a given block, where possible, automatic stubbing considers the interface of the unsupported blocks, but not their behavior, during the analysis.
 However, if any of the unsupported blocks affect the simulation outcome, the analysis may achieve only partial results.
 If the analysis cannot use automatic stubbing for a block, the block is marked as "not stubbable".
 For more information, see Automatic Stubbing.

-The software supports the Model block, but with the following limitations.
-The software cannot analyze a model that contains one or more Model blocks if:
+The software supports the Model block with the following limitations.
+The software cannot analyze a model containing one or more Model blocks if:

 The referenced model is protected.
 Protected referenced models are encoded to obscure their contents.
-This feature allows third parties to use the referenced model without being able to view the intellectual property that makes up the model.
+This allows third parties to use the referenced model without being able to view the intellectual property that makes up the model.